Databingo/aih/README.md

 5. Inquery up-to-date dataset by type .update

 ## Up-to-date feature:
-In `.update` model Aih will use ChatGPT to summarise key words from your question fit for search engine, then apply inquery from google for the up-to-date response present in yellow color sentences.
+In `.update` model Aih will use ChatGPT to
+1. Summarise key words from your question fit for search engine for realtime information;
+2. Then apply inquery from google for the up-to-date response present in yellow color sentences;
+3. Then print total summary from ChatGPT in yellow color sentences.

 ## Support OS
 - Mac